Rich German chocolate cookies are soft and chewy chocolate cookies that are packed with sweet coconut, melty chocolate pieces, and pecans.

 These cookies are the easiest way to enjoy the flavors of German chocolate cake without making a cake.

 The recipe is based on the chocolate version of my chewy brown sugar chocolate chip cookies.
-They’re rich chocolate cookies packed with shredded coconut, pecans, and chunks of melty chocolate.
+They’re rich chocolate cookies packed with sweet shredded coconut, pecans, and chunks of melty chocolate.

 Aside from tasting great, the cookies are also really easy to make!
 They can be made in one bowl, and there’s no mixer required to whip up these yummy cookies.